jhusain/compositional-functions/README.md

 }
 ```

-Now we can use compositional functions to sequence Tasks, which model asynchronous tasks that can be cancelled.
+Now we can use composition functions to sequence Tasks, which model asynchronous tasks that can be cancelled.

 If we refactor the getStockSymbol and getStockPrice methods in the Promise example to use Tasks, we can use the same compositional style to compose the getStockPrice method from these two methods.